AlfonsoCerv7/Mongoose-Social-Media-CRUD/README.md

 ## Installation
 To install dependencies, run the following:
 `
 The commands to run the demo code will be showcased in a video.
+This video: https://drive.google.com/file/d/1cXH2jxsUKgStB9KBqVgHKOS1PfDhThmK/view
 `
 ## Usage
 Just follow this video link to see the repo in action!